Covid 19 coronavirus: Alert level 2 at a glance - all you need to know

 Cabinet agreed the country was ready to move to level 2.

-Retail stores, malls, cafes, restuarants, cinemas and public spaces can open this Thursday.
+Retail stores, malls, cafes, restaurants, cinemas and public spaces can open this Thursday.

 On Monday, May 18, children and young people will return to school.

-And next Thursday, May 21, bars will be able to open, as long as they maintain the 'three Ss' rule outlined last week.
+And next Thursday, May 21, bars will be able to open, as long as they maintain the "three Ss" rule outlined last week.
+The first S is "seated" - entry is only allowed for the number of people who can be seated, which will prevent congestion.
+The second is for "separation".
+There has to be space between people and tables, for example, and each table must have a "single server", with service only at the table, rather than at the counter.

 Bars had been left until last because they posed the most risk, she said, for example South Korea had opened bars but then closed them again after there was an outbreak.